AddisonAV/Brainstorlley2/README.md

 # Brainstorlley2
-This is still a shit game for educational purposes
+This is still a shitty game for educational purposes